namitkumarsingh97/Java_Practice/README.md

 # Java Basics – Key Learnings & Rules (Quick Notes)

-These notes summarize **all the important Java concepts** you asked about.
+These notes summarize **all the important Java concepts** that I learnt on the daily basis while solving problems.
 Keep this as a checklist whenever you write Java code 👇

 ---